RajdeepTheOp-C1ber/Base/README.md

 <br>
 ## Current Focus

-Mastering pointers and dynamic memory allocation by building small utilities.
+Mastering all the basics and build some simple but useful utilities.